 Carbon and hydrogen isotope ratios of CH4 were distinct between the two vent sites (Figures 2 and 3).
-Above Hatoma Knoll, vertical patterns of CH4 concentrations and the $\delta^{13}C{CH4}$ values were mirror images of each other, with the $\delta^{13}C{CH4}$ values being the lowest (approximately -47‰) at 107 m altitude where the CH4 concentrations were high, while the highest $\delta^{13}C{CH4}$ value (-35.6‰) appeared at 77 m altitude where the CH4 concentrations were depressed between the twin peaks.
+Above Hatoma Knoll, vertical patterns of CH4 concentrations and the $\delta^{13}C{CH4}$ values were mirror images of each other, with the $\delta^{13}C{CH4}$ values being the lowest (approximately -47‰) at 107 m altitude where the CH4 concentrations were high, while the highest $\delta^{13}C{CH4}$ value (-35.6‰) appeared at 77 m altitude where there was a minimum in CH4 concentrations.
 Vertical pattern of δD{CH4} values above Hatoma was similar to that of $\delta^{13}C{CH4}$ value, peaking at 77 m altitude with +17‰.
-Above ANA site, however, the $\delta^{13}C{CH4}$ and δD{CH4} values were almost constant across the depth gradient at -28‰ and -110‰, respectively.
+Above the ANA site, however, the $\delta^{13}C{CH4}$ and δD{CH4} values were almost constant across the depth gradient at -28‰ and -110‰, respectively.

-The 13 C-D diagram for CH4 observed above Hatoma Knoll demonstrated a linear trend (Figure 3).
-Isotopic composition of the low- δ^{13} C{CH4} root of the linear distribution is consistent with the δ^{13} C{CH4} values of Hatoma vent fluids determined by direct sampling (-54-49‰)[Toki et al., 2016], and the δ D{CH4} values determined from all known deep-sea vent fluids (approximately -120‰)[Proskurowski et al., 2006].
+The 13C-D diagram for CH4 observed above Hatoma Knoll demonstrated a linear trend (Figure 3).
+Isotopic composition of the low-δ13C{CH4} root of the linear distribution is consistent with the δ13C{CH4} values of Hatoma vent fluids determined by direct sampling (-54-49‰)[Toki et al., 2016], and the δD{CH4} values determined from all known deep-sea vent fluids (approximately -120‰)[Proskurowski et al., 2006].
 A least-square linear fitting for the dataset obtained above Hatoma Knoll yielded a slope of 8.8 (Figure 3), which corresponds to Λ according to Equation (4).

-3.3 Microbiological characteristics
+225 3.3 Microbiological characteristics

 Total cell density (cells mL-1) above Hatoma Knoll generally fell within a narrow range between 1.9-7.6×104 across the depth gradient (Figure 2j).
-In the cell counting using flow cytometry, the cytogram obtained exhibited two clusters, each of which represented the typical microbial cells and cells with typical fluorescence signals with significantly higher side-scatter signals, named High side scatter population (HSS).
-The HSS is attributable to a big cell and/or cell aggregate.
+The cytogram obtained from cell counting using flow cytometry exhibited two clusters, each of which represented the typical microbial cells and cells with typical fluorescence signals with significantly higher side-scatter signals, named the High side scatter population (HSS).
+The HSS is attributable to large cells and/or cell aggregates.
 Only two samples between 200-230 m showed significant HSS cell abundances at Hatoma Knoll.
-At ANA site, total cell density below 250 m altitude were an order of magnitude higher (≤4.9×105 cell mL-1) than that above 250 m (4.0×104 cell mL-1).
+At the ANA site, the total cell density below 250 m altitude were an order of magnitude higher (≤4.9×105 cell mL-1) than that above 250 m (4.0×104 cell mL-1).
 Between 40-160 m altitude, HSS cells occupied 20-58% of the total cells.
-The cell density in these samples is possibly underestimated due that a HSS signal possibly consists of cells as aggregate.
+The cell densities in these samples are possibly underestimated because a HSS signal possibly consists of aggregated cells.

-pATP concentrations above Hatoma Koll increased toward the deep and were nearly constant below 200 m (the height of the caldera rim) at an order of 101 pmol L-1 (Figure 2k).
-Above ANA site, pATP concentrations were the highest between 33-140 m altitude at 3.0×102 pmol L-1. pATP concentrations above 250 m altitude were comparable between the two vent sites at the 100 order.

-Cellular ATP contents (ng-ATP cell-1) below 10-7 were observed above 300 m altitude above both Hatoma Knoll and ANA site (Figure 4).
+- pATP concentrations above Hatoma Koll increased with depth and were nearly constant below 200 m (the height of the caldera rim) at an order of 101 pmol L-1 (Figure 2k).
+Above the ANA site, pATP concentrations were the highest between 33-140 m altitude at 3.0×102 pmol L-1. pATP concentrations above 250 m altitude were comparable between the two vent sites at the 100 order. - Cellular ATP contents (ng-ATP cell-1) below 10-7 were observed above 300 m altitude at both Hatoma Knoll and ANA sites (Figure 4).
 The level observed is consistent with values previously reported from open ocean water [e.g. Winn & Karl, 1986], suggesting that they represent background levels without any effect from hydrothermal input.
 Gradual increase of the cellular ATP content along with increased depth was found from the caldera rim depth (200 m altitude) to the seafloor at Hatoma as well as across the depth gradient above ANA site.
 Cellular ATP contents above 10-7 ng-ATP cell-1, despite the low cell density (<105 cells mL-1), were observed below 200 m altitude at Hatoma Knoll.